sristi3227/Celebal_Summer_Internship_Assignment_1/README.md

 The task was to create a responsive React form that includes:

 - ✅ Field validation (required fields)
-- ✅ Real-time error messages
+- ✅ Display error messages
-- ✅ Submit button disabled until the form is valid
+- ✅ Submit button disabled until the form is filled
 - ✅ Password field with show/hide functionality
 - ✅ On successful submission, redirect to a new route showing all entered details